 Insider Tip

-Book flights well in advance for peak season (May-October).
-Morning flights offer spectacular aerial views of the salt flats.
-Confirm luggage limits as small aircraft serve this route.
-Allow flexibility for weather-related delays common at high altitude.
+Book flights well ahead for the busy dry season from May to October.
+Morning departures offer spectacular aerial views over the salt flats.
+Confirm luggage limits, as smaller aircraft serve this route, and allow flexibility for the weather-related delays that are common at high altitude.

 Overland from San Pedro de Atacama